izy4eze/alx-higher_level_programming/0x02-python-import_modules/README.md

 Write a program that prints the result of the addition of all arguments Write a program that imports the variable a from the file variable_load_5.py and prints its value.
 Write a program that imports the variable a from the file variable_load_5.py and prints its value.
+Write a program that prints #pythoniscool, followed by a new line, in the standard output.